Hima-Kishore/To-Do-List/README.md

 ---

-### 🧠 Engineering Challenges & Solutions
+## 🧠 Engineering Challenges & Solutions

-1. ## The Cross-Site Cookie Problem (CORS & ITP)
+1. ### The Cross-Site Cookie Problem (CORS & ITP)
 * **Challenge:** When deploying Frontend (Vercel) and Backend (Render) on different domains, mobile browsers (especially Safari on iPhone) blocked HttpOnly cookies due to Intelligent Tracking Prevention (ITP).

-* **Solution:** I implemented a hybrid authentication strategy.
-While the system supports cookies, I migrated to Header-Based Authentication (Authorization: Bearer <token>) for mobile compatibility, ensuring the app works flawlessly on all devices.
+* **Solution:** I implemented a Reverse Proxy mechanism.
+This routes backend requests through the frontend domain, making them appear as "same-site" requests.
+This bypasses ITP restrictions and ensures stable token persistence across all devices.

-2. ## Scalable Code Structure
+2. ### Scalable Code Structure
 * **Challenge:** As the application grew, the routes file became cluttered with logic.

 * **Solution:** Refactored the backend into the MVC (Model-View-Controller) pattern.
 Route files now only handle routing, while controllers/ handle business logic.
 This makes the codebase modular and testable.

+---

-### 🔮 Future Improvements
+## 🔮 Future Improvements

 * [ ] **Drag & Drop:** Implement a drag-and-drop interface for reordering tasks.
 * [ ] **Category Tags:** Allow users to filter tasks by custom tags (Work, Personal).
 * [ ] **Dark Mode:** System-preference aware dark theme.

+---

+## 📬 Contact

+**Hima Kishore** Full Stack Developer [LinkedIn Profile](https://www.linkedin.com/in/bukya-hima-kishore) | [GitHub Profile](https://github.com/Hima-Kishore)

+**If you liked this project, please give it a ⭐ on GitHub!**